Boisgontier-Lab/PT_research_practice/README.md

 **(1) "PT Research Practices":** containing the dataset with all the data manually extracted from the 1173 articles and the R code to analyze it.

 * **PT-research practice validated.xlsx:** entails the individual data extraction of all the coders, and the validated data after concertation.
 The final dataset used for analysis was the sheet "Data2022+2023+2024".
-* **PT research practice analysis.r:** entails all the analyses made on the dataset except the p-fragile calculation.
+* **PT research practice analysis.r:** entails all the analyses made on the dataset except the p-fragile calculation and the p-value distributions.

 **(2)** **"PTChange-main":** inspired from the study of Bogdan (2025), containing the R code, python scripts and datasets used for the p-fragile calculation.